jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) Clauses 16A and 16B of Schedule 1 apply to a variation with any necessary modifications, as if the reference in clause 16A(1) to any time before the approval of the policy statement or plan were a reference to any time before Auckland Council notifies a decision on a recommendation of the SPP panel in accordance with clause 86(5) of Schedule 1.
 (3) Auckland Council must submit any variation to the SPP panel as soon as reasonably practicable after it is notified.
 (4) In this clause, direction means the Minister’s direction to Auckland Council (under clause 78 of Schedule 1) to use the streamlined planning process to prepare an Auckland housing planning instrument.

+**Provisions relating to Plan Change 120**

+### 10A Minister’s statement of expectations
+(1) In paragraph b of the statement of expectations set out in the Minister’s direction, reference to clause 4(1)﻿(a) of Schedule 3C must be read as a reference to the corresponding provision in new clause 4.
+(2) In paragraph d of the statement of expectations set out in the Minister’s direction, reference to clause 4 of Schedule 3C must be read as a reference to new clause 4.
+(3) In this clause, Minister’s direction means the Resource Management (Direction to Auckland Council to use the Streamlined Planning Process to Prepare Proposed Plan Change 120: Housing Intensification and Resilience) Notice 2025 (Gazette 2025-sl6084).

+### 10B Process requirements for Plan Change 120
+(1) On and after the commencement of this clause,—
+  (a) clauses 10C to 10E apply to Plan Change 120; and (b) Auckland Council must follow the process set out in those clauses for Plan Change 120.
+(2) However, this clause does not prevent Auckland Council from preparing a variation under clause 10 if the responsible Minister amends their direction in accordance with clause 80 of Schedule 1.

+### 10C Decisions relating to changed capacity requirement
+(1) Auckland Council must decide whether to propose any amendments (the proposed amendments) to Plan Change 120.
+(2) Subclause (1) does not limit the scope of amendments that Auckland Council may propose, and does not prevent Auckland Council from deciding not to propose any amendments.
+(3) For the purposes of this Act, the proposed amendments decided on by Auckland Council under this clause and publicly notified under clause 10D are not, and must not be treated as, a proposed plan, proposed policy statement, proposed change, or variation.

+### 10D Public notice relating to any proposed amendments decided under clause 10C
+(1) Auckland Council must give public notice of its decision under clause 10C in accordance with this clause.
+(2) The public notice must state—
+  (a) whether Auckland Council proposes amendments to Plan Change 120 in accordance with clause 10C; and (b) whether Auckland Council has withdrawn any parts of Plan Change 120 (as notified) as of the date of the public notice and, if so, which parts it has withdrawn; and
+  (c) where the proposed amendments (if any) may be inspected; and (d) that any person may make a submission on Plan Change 120, including the proposed amendments (if any), and that persons who have previously made a submission on Plan Change 120 may amend their submission; and
+  (e) the process for participating in the consideration of Plan Change 120, including on the proposed amendments (if any); and
+  (f) the closing date for submissions, which is 20 working days from the date of the public notice; and (g) the address for service of Auckland Council; and (h) any further information that Auckland Council sees fit.
+(3) Auckland Council must send the public notice, by post or email, to every person who has previously submitted on Plan Change 120.
+(4) Auckland Council must make the proposed amendments (if any) available in every public library in its area and every other place that it considers appropriate.

+### 10E Submissions process for Plan Change 120 and any proposed amendments decided under clause 10C
+(1) Electronic and non-electronic forms approved by the chief executive of Auckland Council may be used for— (a) making submissions on Plan Change 120 and the proposed amendments (if any); and (b) amending submissions made on Plan Change 120 (as notified), whether any previous submission was made electronically or not.
+(2) An approved form must—
+  (a) allow submitters to attach supporting documents to electronic and non-electronic submissions; and (b) at a minimum, require a submitter to—
+    (i) state the submitter’s full name; and
+    (ii) state that the submission is made on Plan Change 120; and (iii) declare whether the submitter could or could not gain an advantage in trade competition through the submission; and (iv) if relevant, declare whether the submitter is directly affected by an adverse effect on the environment that does not relate to trade competition; and
+    (v) identify the specific provisions of Plan Change 120 and the proposed amendments (if any) to which the submission relates; and
+    (vi) state whether the submitter supports, opposes, or seeks amendment of those provisions, and the reasons for that position; and
+    (vii) state the decision sought from the local authority; and (viii) state whether the submitter wishes to be heard in support of the submission; and (ix) provide contact details, including an address for service, a phone number, and an electronic address (if available); and
+    (x) if applicable, state the name of any contact person or authorised agent.
+(3) A person who made a submission on Plan Change 120 (as notified) under clause 6 of Schedule 1 before the commencement of this clause may amend their submission within 20 working days from the date of public notification of Auckland Council’s decision under clause 10C using an approved form.
+(4) Any other person (including Auckland Council) may make a submission on Plan Change 120, including on the proposed amendments (if any), within 20 working days from the date of public notification of Auckland Council’s decision under clause 10C using an approved form.
+(5) A person who could gain an advantage in trade competition through a submission may make a submission only if directly affected by an effect of Plan Change 120 or the proposed amendments (if any) that—
+  (a) adversely affects the environment; and
+  (b) does not relate to trade competition or the effects of trade competition.

 ### Part 2 — Process for Christchurch City Council to withdraw Plan Change 14